RogueArt/loop-timer/README.md

 # Trivia

 The loop timer seems to affect the perception of time to a significant extent.
-Setting the loop timer to 1 minute, every iteration the minute felt longer to me.
-After about 7 or 8 iterations, **every minute was felt five times as long as it did the first iteration**.
-There is potential research to be done with this as this implies that a loop timer could be used to stretch out a time period by a significant extent.
+Setting the loop timer to 1 minute, every iteration resulted in my perception of time slowing down.
+After about 7 or 8 iterations, **every minute felt five times as long as it did the first iteration**.
+There is potential research to be done with this as this implies that a loop timer could be used to modify and augment the perception of time allowing for large productivity increases.